A PTAS for Euclidean TSP with Hyperplane Neighborhoods: Structural Results

-The main idea in the proof of Lemma~\ref{lem:finite-angles-enough} is based on transforming the polytope~$P$ of an optimal tour~$\opt$ into a polytope~$P'$ in~$\para(\mathcal{H}_{\eps,d})$.
-First, we scale~$P$ up by the factor~$1+\eps$ and then we \enquote{snap} it to a rectilinear~$d$-dimensional grid similar to the one in the definition of $\mathcal{H}_{\eps,d}$.
-We finish the proof by showing that~$P$ is contained in~$P'$, that the length of~$\tsp(P')$ is not much bigger than the length of~$\opt$, and that~$P'$ is contained in~$\para(\mathcal{H}_{\eps,d})$.
+The main idea in the proof of Lemma~\ref{lem:finite-grid-enough} is based on transforming the polytope~$P$ of an optimal tour~$\opt$ into a polytope~${P'}$ in~${\para(\grid_g)}$.
+First, we sparsify~$P$ and scale it up by the factor~${1+\eps}$, as described in Theorem~\ref{thm:finite-vertices-enough} and then we \enquote{snap} it to a~$d$-dimensional grid~${\grid_g'}$ to get~${P'}$, where~${\grid_g'}$ can be obtained from~$\grid_g$ via translating and scaling.
+This will directly imply that~${P'\in\para(\grid_g)}$.
+We finish the proof by additionally showing that~$P$ is contained in~${P'}$ (which implies the feasibility of~${P'}$), and that the length of~${\tsp(P')}$ is not much bigger than the length of~$\opt$.